 Impact on a Baby’s Sleep

 Ear infections can be very disruptive to your baby’s sleep at the height of pain, though it may take you a few days to figure it out.
 After all, when we are in pain, it’s difficult for any of us to sleep!
 Unfortunately, some symptoms of ear infections in babies are also symptoms of other problems.
 For example, tugging at ears can often also be an overtired sign.
 And your young baby’s under-developed coordination can sometimes account for what looks like “batting” at the ears, as well.

 In addition, your baby being fussier than normal is one of the ear infection symptoms.
 But, being overtired, too warm, belly issues or teething can also cause babies to be fussier.
 The difference with ear infections is that the fussiness is almost non-stop.
 If your baby is simply overtired, he or she may be happy at least for an hour after each nap or several hours a day.
 Not so much with an ear infection.
 A pain reliever can allow temporary relief for both teething and ear infection pain, but of course, that doesn’t help you identify which it is at the moment!

-The biggest impact baby ear infections have on sleep is waking up a lot at night, taking super-short naps, struggling to fall asleep and stay asleep, and waking too early in the morning.
+The biggest impact that ear infections have on sleep is waking up a lot at night, taking super-short naps, struggling to fall asleep and stay asleep, and waking too early in the morning.
 Basically, your baby is miserable and so are you!
 While waking every 1-3 hours at night is commonly caused by sleep associations, when your baby has an ear infection, we often see even shorter sleep durations, if you can believe that.
 Your baby may take a 15-20-minute nap or wake every 20-30 minutes all night long.
 In other words, sleep is even more disrupted than usual and it may feel even more that nothing works to keep your baby asleep.
 Many parents we’ve worked with have often reported their babies will only sleep while being held or on their chests – we know this from personal experience, too.

 Ear Infection Treatments